jenna-tb-ekwealor/academic-kickstart/content/guides/grantwriting/_index.md

 # Page metadata.
 title: Introduction to Grant Writing
 draft: false  # Is this a draft? true/false
-toc: false  # Show table of contents? true/false
+toc: truee  # Show table of contents? true/false
 type: docs  # Do not modify.

 # Add menu entry to sidebar.